ArixZajicek/booru-bg/README.md

 # booru-bg

-Bulk-download images from popular booru sites.
+Bulk-download images from popular image board sites.
+This was designed primarily around finding wallpapers so image dimension options are included.
 Filter by tags, blacklist, size, ratio, score, and filetype.
 Create multiple search queries that each download into their own folders.
 ## Requirements
 Requires Python 3.